Bladder, Urethra and Ureters

 Urolithiasis podcast

 Horses present for hematuria.
 All the other species present for partial or complete urinary obstruction.
-Stones will often lodge in the vermiform appendage of goats and in the sigmoid flexure of all ruminants (and generally in both).
+Stones will often lodge in the vermiform appendage of goats and/or in the sigmoid flexure of all ruminants.
 Animals may be seen straining to urinate or defecate.
-Feedlot steers may be found dead (often with calculi on the preputial hairs).
+Bladder or urethral rupture can occur within 12-24 hours if the obstruction is not relieved.
+Feedlot steers may be found dead, often with calculi on the preputial hairs.
 A vocalizing buck or wether should be assumed blocked by a urolith until proven otherwise.

 Diagnostics

 Passing a urinary catheter is generally not possible in ruminants or camelids due to the urethral diverticulum.
 Just because you can’t pass a urinary catheter does not mean the animal has stones.
-The most effective diagnostic test is a rectal exam (digital rectal exam in small ruminants).
+The most effective diagnostic test is a digital or manual rectal exam.
 In an obstructed animal, the urethra is often pulsing.

 .
 Caprine urolithiasis